AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

 ### Create the HTL script {#create-the-htl-script}

-1. Beneath the **byline** node, add a new file named **byline.html** which is responsible for the HTML presentation of the component.
-Naming the file the same as the **cq:Component** node is important as this makes it the default script Sling will use to render this resource type.
+1. Beneath the `byline` node, add a new file `byline.html`, which is responsible for the HTML presentation of the component.
+Naming the file the same as the `cq:Component` node is important as it becomes the default script Sling will use to render this resource type.

-2. Add the following code to the **byline.html**.
+2. Add the following code to the `byline.html`.

    ```xml
     <!--/* byline.html */-->